 “It involves taking into account the total composition of the gas and dust by simultaneously observing several elements such as iron, zinc, titanium, silicon and oxygen.
 Then we can trace the quantity of metals present in the dust and add it to that already quantified by the previous observations to get the total,” said Annalisa De Cia, Professor in the Department of Astronomy at the UNIGE.

-The environment that makes up the Milky Way brings together the metals produced by the stars, the dust particles that have formed from these metals, but also gases from outside the galaxy that regularly enter it, they explained.
+The environment that makes up the Milky Way combines the metals produced by the stars, the dust particles that have formed from these metals, and gases from outside the galaxy that regularly enter it, they explained.

 As a result of the findings, detailed in the journal Nature, simulations of the Milky Way’s evolution will have to be modified.